-A few months ago we posted some advice on how to prepare for interviews and we suggested that you ask your own post-interview question to show initiative.
+We have previously advised on how to prepare for interviews and have suggested that you ask your own post-interview question to show initiative.

 “So… do you have any questions for me?”
 The question you dread at the end of an interview!

 It might be too early to start asking if you can get time off next week for your round-the-world trip, or who to ‘avoid’ in the office!